gjbex/Julia_good_bad_ugly/source-code/code-organization/README.md

 ## What is it?

 1. `MyFunctions.jl`: module defining a few functions.
-1. `compute.jl`: Julia script using the module.
+1. `compute_fact.jl`: Julia script using the module.

 ## Remark